kroneml/GD2025-threejs-preview/README.md

 Lin Ye, Melanie Baur, Michael Krone<br>
 Stuttgart Technical University of Applied Sciences (HFT Stuttgart)

 <sup>Thanks to Nico Reski for providing the three.js based preview system for the Nörrkoping Decision Arena that we used for our demo.
-For more information, please refer to the original repository from which this one was forked.</sup>
+For more information, please refer to the [original repository}(https://github.com/nicoversity/threejs-cd-preview) from which this one was forked.</sup>